TheCodeCrafterCollective/Group-14-App/README.md

 - [X] User can select and view news based on categories
 - [X] User can view a list of trending articles
 - [X] User can refresh the news feed
+- [X] User can log in or create an account

 **Optional Nice-to-have Stories**